google/gson/UserGuide.md

 }
 ```

 In the above example, an instance of the Id class can not be created without actually passing in the actual type for the parameterized type.
-We solve this problem by using the passed method parameter, <span style="font-family:courier new,monospace">type</span>.
-The <span style="font-family:courier new,monospace">type</span> object in this case is the Java parameterized type representation of <span style="font-family:courier new,monospace">Id<Foo></span> where the actual instance should be bound to <span style="font-family:courier new,monospace">Id<Foo></span>.
-Since <span style="font-family:courier new,monospace">Id</span> class has just one parameterized type parameter, <span style="font-family:courier new,monospace">T</span>, we use the zeroth element of the type array returned by <span style="font-family:courier new,monospace">getActualTypeArgument()</span> which will hold <span style="font-family:courier new,monospace">Foo.class</span> in this case.
+We solve this problem by using the passed method parameter, `type`.
+The `type` object in this case is the Java parameterized type representation of `Id<Foo>` where the actual instance should be bound to `Id<Foo>`.
+Since `Id` class has just one parameterized type parameter, `T`, we use the zeroth element of the type array returned by `getActualTypeArgument()` which will hold `Foo.class` in this case.

 ### <a name="TOC-Compact-Vs.-Pretty-Printing-for-JSON-Output-Format"></a>Compact Vs. Pretty Printing for JSON Output Format

 The default JSON output that is provide by Gson is a compact JSON format.
 This means that there will not be any whitespace in the output JSON structure.
 Therefore, there will be no whitespace between field names and its value, object fields, and objects within arrays in the JSON output.
 As well, "null" fields will be ignored in the output (NOTE: null values will still be included in collections/arrays of objects).
 See the [Null Object Support](#TOC-Null-Object-Support) section for information on configure Gson to output all null values.

 If you like to use the Pretty Print feature, you must configure your `Gson` instance using the `GsonBuilder`.
 The `JsonFormatter` is not exposed through our public API, so the client is unable to configure the default print settings/margins for the JSON output.
-For now, we only provide a default <span style="font-family:courier new,monospace">JsonPrintFormatter</span> that has default line length of 80 character, 2 character indentation, and 4 character right margin.
+For now, we only provide a default `JsonPrintFormatter` that has default line length of 80 character, 2 character indentation, and 4 character right margin.

-The following is an example shows how to configure a `Gson` instance to use the default `JsonPrintFormatter` instead of the <span style="font-family:courier new,monospace">JsonCompactFormatter</span>:
+The following is an example shows how to configure a `Gson` instance to use the default `JsonPrintFormatter` instead of the `JsonCompactFormatter`:
 ```
 Gson gson = new GsonBuilder().setPrettyPrinting().create();
 String jsonOutput = gson.toJson(someObject);